danielyuhanwang/telcosql/README.md

 #  Summary of Findings

+My analysis found that while 1869 customers left this quarter, only 454 customers joined.
+A plurality of those who churned cited 'competitor' as their reason for leaving.
+While the churn rate of men and women are roughly identical, those who recently joined are typically younger, and the churn rate of senior citizens(65 +) is higher than those who are not senior citizens.
+In addition, those who live without dependents churn at a greater rate than those who do, and those who have a longer tenure at the company have a lower churn rate.

 # Acknowledgements

 Data was taken from Hassan El Fattmi's Kaggle notebook "Why do customers leave?
 Can you spot the churners?": https://www.kaggle.com/datasets/hassanelfattmi/why-do-customers-leave-can-you-spot-the-churners/data?select=Service_Options.csv